RyabovNick/collegedubna/pages/README.md

 TODO objects: Check styles.
 Maybe in the future change 1st table loading.
 Now its whole data loading.

 TODO style from every page to main.css!!!

+TODO dynamic pages need to check if current architecture working good (or need create store for every page)